9 Things to Consider BEFORE looking for a Wedding Venue

 9. What experience do we want our guests to have?

 As a final thought, it’s useful to think about what sort of day you want your guests to have.
 Some couples focus on the ‘guest experience’ at every stage, others take more interest in the backdrop for photos, or its flexibility around the weather.

 Once you’ve gone through all these questions, the next exciting step is to discover your unique place to say ‘I Do’ and we certainly know a thing or two about exciting wedding venues.

-Armed with your list of requirements, use a trusted and comprehensive platform is packed full of all the venue info you need.
+Armed with your clear list of requirements, our trusted and comprehensive platform is packed full of all the venue info you need.
 Start by getting inspired or use our ultimate Wedding Venue Finder.
-Using filters for location, capacity, type and budget, you can effortlessly find the wedding venue of your dreams, freeing you up to focus on other things, like wedding cake tasting and dress shopping – we’ll drink to that!
+Using filters for location, capacity, type and budget, you can effortlessly find the wedding venue of your dreams, freeing up your time to focus on other things, like wedding cake tasting and dress shopping – we’ll drink to that!